Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 1. Memory and Performance

-For CPU-bound batch work, increase memory even if you don't need it.
+For CPU-bound batch work, increase memory even if you do not need it.

 2. Batch Size Tuning